For a comprehensive Q&A on our program, please see our Q&A page.

-The Program seeks to help students develop a keen sense of their audience and to consider how they will reach, or even create, that audience for their work.
-Art Practice faculty will help to facilitate the exposure of graduate student work to a broader audience, whether that be in museums, galleries, public places, or a venue uniquely suited to the artist’s creative format.
-A Visiting Artist Lecture Series and visiting artist studio visits offer graduate students the chance to make contact with internationally-known artists and to receive feedback on their work from these visitors.
+The Program seeks to help students develop a keen sense of their audience and to consider how they will reach, or generate, that audience for their work.
+Art Practice faculty will help to facilitate the exposure of graduate student work to a broader public, whether in museums, galleries, public places, or through other forms of engagement and dissemination.

 Why an MFA from Berkeley?

 Art Practice is committed to artistic innovation and intellectual rigor.
-We emphasize critical thinking about art and strongly encourage work that rethinks context, material form, and conceptual approach.
+We emphasize critical thinking and strongly encourage work that rethinks context, material form, and conceptual approach.
 The program aims to broaden the productive, conceptual, and critical faculties of students in their pursuit of careers as professional artists.

 We offer our MFA students professional development support, including privileged applicant status to a number of studio residency programs and grant programs.
 In consultation with a faculty advisor, each student will select and work closely with a thesis committee consisting of departmental and external members.